-Vienna Insurance Group developed a new diversity concept in 2017 based on this understanding that focuses on the criteria of gender, generations and internationality at Group level, and refined and developed measures for the following criteria:
+The Vienna Insurance Group diversity concept focuses on the criteria of gender, generations and internationality at the Group level, and refined and developed measures for the following criteria:

 - Gender: Ensure equal treatment for women and men in all areas (career and development options, benefits and income, etc.) - Generations: Use mixed-age teams and take the various phases of life to develop full potential into account.
-Generation-appropriate offers and support in the various phases of life, learn from one another, healthy work, fair recruitment

-Internationality: Group-wide exchange of know-how (local expertise), learning, use of VIG's internal job market and ensuring an appropriate mix of people from different countries within VIG Holding
+Generation-appropriate offers and support in the various phases of life, learn from one another, healthy work, fair recruitment - Internationality: Group-wide exchange of know-how (local expertise), collaborative learning, use of VIG's internal job market and ensuring an appropriate mix of people from different countries within VIG Holding